Pumpkin Surprise Muffins Recipe

 - 1/2 cup plus 3 tablespoons sugar, divided

 - 1 cup canned pumpkin

 - 1/2 cup sour cream

 - 6 tablespoons butter, melted

 - 4 ounces cream cheese, divided into 14 portions

 - 1/4 cup sliced almonds

-- 2. Fill greased or paper-lined muffin cups half full.
-Place a cream cheese cube and 3/4 teaspoon of preserves in each.
-Top with remaining batter.
+- 2. Fill greased or paper-lined muffin cups half full with batter.
+Place a portion of cream cheese and about 3/4 teaspoon preserves in each muffin; cover with remaining batter.
 Sprinkle with almonds and remaining sugar.
-Bake at 400° for 20-25 minutes or until a toothpick comes out clean.
-Cool for 5 minutes before removing from pan to a wire rack.
-Refrigerate leftovers.
-Yield: 1 dozen.

 Reviews for Pumpkin Surprise Muffins